How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 How Long Does It Take for Borax to Kill Ants?

 The time period of the ant extermination depends upon the level of infestation and the method that you are using to get rid of ants.
 Also, there are other factors such as bait placement.
-For smaller ant infestation you will see results approximately within a week.
+For smaller ant infestations, results are visible approximately within a week.

-As for the larger infestation, it may take a longer time and you may have to apply multiple baits at the entry point and near shelters of ants.
+As for larger infestations, it may take a longer time and you may have to apply multiple baits at the entry point and near other shelter sites.
 You will see positive results after a few weeks of borax bait treatment for larger ant colonies.

 Does Borax Kill Carpenter Ants?